Apurve7/SystemVerilog-/README.md

 # SystemVerilog – Verification Series Part 1: SystemVerilog Essentials
+All mentioned questions are solved with full honesty having my time and efforts pput into them

 This repository contains the solutions to assignments from the **Verification Series Part 1: SystemVerilog Essentials** course.
 The repository focuses on understanding the theoretical and practical aspects of **SystemVerilog**, which is widely used in hardware design and verification.